-3.2.1 NEW CHAIL ENGES INTRODUCED BY WI-FI NETWORKS
+3.2.1 NEW CHALLENGES INTRODUCED BY WI-FI NETWORKS

-Along with the potential benefits associated with Wi-Fi enabled mobile devices for staff and students there are a number of new challenges.
+Along with the potential benefits associated with Wi-Fi enabled mobile devices for staff and pupils there are a number of new challenges.
 These include:

-- Management of Wi-Fi system itself - Establishing levels of user access to management, staff and students - Managing the additional mobile devices for teachers and students (tablets, laptops etc.) - Managing access to online digital resources - Increasing dependency on broadband internet access - Classroom management issues - Monitoring student usage - Resolving any technical or other related issues
+- The management of Wi-Fi system itself - Establishing levels of user access to management, staff, pupils - Managing the additional mobile devices for teachers and pupils (tablets, laptops etc.) - Managing access to online digital resources - Increasing dependency on broadband internet access - Classroom management issues - Monitoring pupil usage - Resolving any technical or other related issues